Maciejowski2006/Compass-SDK/README.md

 You can download Compass Tools.unitypackage, this is AiO unity package which contains all tools, but you can download tools separatly, depending on what you need.

+All the tools will have support, and if we make other, they will be here as fast as possible.

 What you can do and can't do:
 1. You can use this tools, but you CAN'T mark it as yours.
 2. You can edit this tools, but you CAN't mark it as yours.